deepstreamIO/deepstream.io/README.md

  - Removed *cache connector*.
 Instead all nodes have their own in-memory LRU cache.
 Configured using the `cacheSize` option (default 1e5).
  - Sync changes and conflict resolution from *storage connector* by listening on the `storage.on('change', (recordName, version, data)) => {}`.
  - Simplified code using promises instead of callbacks.

+### TODO

+- Re-implement PATCH using the parent revision.